Frequently Asked Questions (FAQ)

 - You may also include an old (older than two years) TOEFL score as part of your waiver request package.

-The MSRED Program receives between 130-150 applications each year.
-Typically the program accepts approximately 30-35 students.
+The number of applications the MSRED Program receives varies year to year.
+Over the past few years, it has been between 85 at the low end and 150 at the high end.
+Typically the program accepts approximately 30% of applicants.
 We also have a small number of dual degree students who apply to the program from other departments at MIT.

 The Admissions Committee is especially interested in candidates who are well rounded in terms of their real estate experience, academic ability, personality, character, and professional promise.